 What is the best way to see all available patterns?

 See the Pattern Collection.

-The Free Patterns page has a limited selection that changes approximately every two weeks.
+The Free Patterns page has a limited selection that usually changes with every site update.

 The Coming Patterns contains previously available patterns that are on the list for reformatting.

-The Coming Patterns gallery includes the previously-printed patterns and ex-mysteries I have remaining that will be reworked into the PDF download format.
-I no longer have an inventory of printed patterns, and needed an interim place for them to sit while they wait on me.
+The Coming Patterns gallery includes previously-printed patterns, ex-mysteries, previously retired patterns, and patterns originally published in the old newsletters that I have remaining, all waiting to be reworked into the PDF download format.
+I no longer have an inventory of printed patterns.

-If you would like to be informed when a pattern is in PDF format and ready for sale, please send me the name of the pattern you are looking for and your email address, and I will be glad to let you know.
-Patterns with more interest will be given precedence over others and be reformatted sooner.
+If you would like to be informed when a pattern is in PDF format and ready for sale, please send me the name of the pattern you are looking for and your email address, and I will be glad to let you know when it is ready.
+Patterns with more interest will be given precedence over others and will be reformatted sooner.